Application UX Architecture

 Having the proper UI framework can make or break your experience

 As a UX architect I ensured the experience is consistent across apps.
 This was done through establishing both patterns and common components.

 Wily Styles and Wily Angular Commons is a custom framework that is the perfect companion to our Transcend Brand look and feel.

 This also gives interface designers the ability to jump right in and start coding from day one.
 After training and research, I created a custom front end responsive framework in CSS/Flexbox.
 This allowed for a universal yet, dynamic look and feel that is able to span across our entire suite of applications.

 Ultimately this new framework increased the speed of prototyping for demonstration and production level applications.

 These mantras are your enterprise experience

 Solving the problem of modernizing large systems is understanding just how flexible and expandable your suite needs to be.
-My approach was to think of applications as individual configurable entities that rely on certain key functions, these functions should be and can be shared, much like a content management system.
+My approach was to think of applications as individual configurable entities that rely on certain key functions, these functions should be and can be shared.

 I am fully capable of creating and adapting the project vision by communicating the needs of the user into wireframes, functional prototypes and sitemaps that details the interconnectedness of technology and usability.